Visit Wales: History

-The most popular attraction in Wales is the Museum of Welsh Life which attracts over 600,000 visitors annually.

-In serviced accommodation in Wales, there are over 80,000 bed spaces available.

-Tourist Information Centres
+Tourist information centres

-Prior to 2020 there were 65 tourist information centres around Wales, offering local information, accommodation booking services and other services.
+Prior to 2020, there were 65 tourist information centres around Wales, offering local information, accommodation booking services and other services.

 This network of centres offers a service to the 13 million visitors that come to Wales every year.
 They are run by over 40 different managing authorities and Visit Wales co-ordinates the network to set and monitor standards of presentation, information and customer care.